 - Travel Tips: If you spot anyone selling apples on the roadside, get some as they're delicious!

-- Location: About 2.5 hours from Srinagar.
+- Location: About 2 hours southwest of Srinagar.

 - Travel Tips: Stop at Daksum, downhill, where there are tourist facilities.
 The road from Daksum to Sinthan Top has many sharp curves, which may be an issue for people who get car sick.